willhtang/ISDM-Group-5/Report.md

 + The proposed system is well within the range of budget and will not result in negative cash flow.
 + The Call Management Centre will have backup telephone providers if outages were to happen.
 + RM are able to accept whether the score is suitable for the certain customers.
++ The score of the customer can be impacted by their lack of interest in the packages.

 ## Competitive Advantages And Possible Effects If The Project Fails: